headleyra/mc/README.md

   #=> {:ok, "wine glass"}
 ```

-The first argument is the *initial* buffer and the second argument is the modify script.
-The result is
+The first argument is the *initial* buffer and the second argument is the ModifyChain Script.
+The
-obtained by transforming the initial buffer with the appropriate modifier and its arguments.
-Effectively
+result is obtained by transforming the initial buffer with the named modifier and its arguments.
-we ran the following code:
+Effectively we ran the following code:

 ```elixir
 Bar.Replace.edit("wine bar", "glass")